TheMarex/ba-thesis/text/4_stabilizer.md

 The second method relies on an additional rotating the pelvis link.
 For this approach to work, the robot needs a joint that allows rotations around the anterior axis ($y$-Axis) to keep the upper body upright.
 Since the robot model we used does not have this DOF, we only implemented the first approach.
+To circumvent singularities we chose a CoM height that guarantees knee bending while generating the reference pattern.

 ### Interaction between controllers